smatechnologies/ibm-i-agent-docs/docs/maintenance/screens.md

     IBM i SEU utility display of the text of the post-install instructions source member.
-- **F22=Find conflicts**: This function key may be used to discover any PTFs that would conflict with the current PTF\'s next possible operation.
+- **F22=Find conflicts**: This function key may be used to discover any PTFs that would conflict with the current PTF's next possible operation.
 If a PTF is unapplied or rolled back, the conflicts would be for any prior PTFs that are required.
 If a PTF is applied, then the conflicts would be for any future PTF already applied that would